librariesio/libraries.io/docs/status_codes.md

 `Status: 404 Not Found`

-The most common use case for a not found status is when ActiveRecord cannot find the intended request in the database.
+The most common case for a not found status is when ActiveRecord cannot find the intended request in the database.

 #### Unprocessable Entity